 Jesus had the full range of very colourful characters in his family tree.
 The first outline takes an overview of some of the characters God allowed to be in this special family tree.
 A potential Christmas theme.

-The alternative outline looks at some of the people within Jesus’ family tree who themselves had to overcome the problem of having difficult parents or grandparents, such as Josiah who was the grandson of the evil King Manasseh who 'shed much innocent blood'.
+Using the same theme with a different approach, the alternative outline looks at some of the people within Jesus’ family tree who themselves had to overcome the problem of having difficult parents or grandparents, such as Josiah who was the grandson of the evil King Manasseh who 'shed much innocent blood'.

 Resources to download